niekveldhuis/compass/2_3_Data_Acquisition_ORACC/2_3_Data_Acquisition_ORACC.md

 The presence of spaces in Guide Words may cause trouble in a variety of computational methods, because such methods will interpret the space a a word divider.
 Similarly, commas may cause trouble when saving data in a `.csv` (Comma Separated Values) file, because a comma will be interpreted as a new field.

 For text analysis purposes, therefore it is important to remove all commas and spaces from Guide Word and Sense.
 The Pandas `replace()` function takes as its argument a nested dictionary, in which the top-level keys specify in which column the replacements should take place.
 Each value is a dictionary with find (key) and replace (value) pairs.
-By default, the `replace()` replaces a full string; we need to set `regex = True` to replace a partial string.
+By default,`replace()` replaces a full string; we need to set `regex = True` to replace a partial string.

 ```python
 findreplace = {' ' : '-', ',' : ''}